prajwalghotkar/Market-Segmentation-Project-/README.md

  * Create the K Means Clustering Algorithm.

  * Apply PCA in the Data Set and create clusters.

+# By Prajwal Ghotkar 🖳